Opportunities

 Eligibility

 All Princeton first-year students, sophomores and juniors who have completed at least one journalism course at Princeton may apply.
-Requests from the journalism program’s certificate students will be prioritized.
+Requests from the journalism program’s minor students will be prioritized.

 How to Apply